-Submit the Free Application for Federal Student Aid (FAFSA) at fafsa.ed.gov, even if you don’t think you qualify for aid.
-Being rejected for federal aid is sometimes a prerequisite for private awards.
-Submit the FAFSA even if you didn’t qualify last year, as criteria change every year.
+Submit the Free Application for Federal Student Aid (FAFSA) at fafsa.ed.gov, even if you don’t think you will qualify for aid or didn’t qualify for aid last year as criteria changes every year.

 Inform financial aid administrators about atypical expenses or unusual financial circumstances.
 Certain adjustments may be made to assist you.